The current UVM Historic Preservation Newsletter produced by UVM HPP graduate students is now available online as a pdf.

 Liz Warburton (2012) has a been promoted to the position of Collections Manager at the Preservation Society of Newport County, Rhode Island.
 She recently presented a lecture, "Newport, Awheel," about the history of transportation (1880-1914) in Newport.

-James Duggan (2008) has been hired to serve as the Historic Preservation Review Coordinator by the Vermont Division for Historic Preservation in Montpelier, Vermont.
+James Duggan (2008) has been hired as the Historic Preservation Review Coordinator by the Vermont Division for Historic Preservation in Montpelier, Vermont.

 Meghan Bezio (2011) has been hired as an architectural historian by EBI Consulting of Burlington, Massachusetts.